brandoncaulfield/advanced-ui5-snippet-generator/README.md

 # Advanced UI5 Snippet Generator README

-This is an advanced UI5 snippet generator that you can use to help speed up your development :) It offers snippets for JavaScript, JSON and XML.
+This is the Advanced UI5 Snippet Generator that you can use to help speed up your development :) It offers snippets for JavaScript, JSON and XML in the SAP UI5 context.
 Happy Coding!

 ## Features